ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Section 6 of {{NIST-800-57-p1}} contains a comprehensive treatment of the topic, including the protection of symmetric key material.
 Specifically, a trust anchor store must resist modification against unauthorized insertion, deletion, and modification.
-Besides, if the trust anchor is a symmetric key, the trust anchor store must not allow unauthorized read.
+Additionally, if the trust anchor is a symmetric key, the trust anchor store must not allow unauthorized read.

 If certificates are used as trust anchors, Verifiers and Relying Parties are also